 Step 2: Drainage

-After that, check the drainage of the soil.
+After that, could you check the drainage of the soil?
 Hemp seeds have high sensitivity to saturated soils.
-Besides, they fail to do well in compacted soils.
-Test the drainage by taking a handful of the soil and squeezing it.
-If the soil releases droplets, it has a lot of moisture.
+Besides, they need to do better in compacted soils.
+Test the drainage by taking a handful of the earth and squeezing it.
+If the ground releases droplets, it has a lot of moisture.
 If it breaks into clumps, it is too dry.
 Soil with adequate draining should be malleable on your hand.
-You can incorporate the compost and sand in the ratio of 1:1 in the waterlogged soil.
-In well-drained soils, the taproot penetrates to a depth of 15-30cm.
+You can incorporate the compost and sand in a ratio of 1:1 in the waterlogged soil.
+The taproot penetrates to a 15-30cm depth in well-drained soils.

 Step 3: Clearing Vegetation

-Then, eliminate any vegetation on the site.
+Then, could you remove any vegetation on the site?
 Other plants compete for resources such as moisture, nutrients, and light with the hemp seeds.
 Use a herbicide to kill grass and weeds.

 Step 4: Preparation